tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddTrafficLights/index.md

         Please only use models of Traffic Lights that have different Materials Elements for every Bulb.

 ## Add a Mesh Collider
-The same way as above search for `mesh collider` and select it.
+The same way as above search for `Mesh collider` and select it.
 Collider may not seem useful, as the Traffic Light in many cases will be out of reach of vehicles.
 It is however used for Lidar simulation, so it is advised to always add colliders to Objects that should be detected by Lidars.

 ![search mesh collider](mesh_collider_search.png)

-## Position Traffic Light in the environment
+## Position Traffic Light in the Environment
 Finally after configuring all visual aspects of the Traffic Light you can position it in the environment.
 Do this by dragging a Traffic Light with a square representing a plane or with an arrow representing one axis.